LeeroyLabs/sailcms-documentation/cms/entries.md

 The `is_trashed` property is an indicator if the layout has been deleted.
 This of course is a soft delete.
 A hard delete would remove it from the database forever.

-The `schema` property is a representation of the available fields and their configurations for the specific layout.
+The `schema` property is a representation of the available field tabs and their configurations for the specific layout.

 ::: info
 To have a better understanding of the schema field components, check the [Fields page](/cms/fields).